 4) minor points: genes are not always in italics, photoreceptors should be in lowercase letters (phyB vs PHYB, the apoprotein in capital letters).
 File S1 could be converted to pdf to avoid changes in format.
 Could be also colored somehow.

 The text has been modified to make suggested changes this comment.

-NEED TO BE DONE:

-The file S1 has been converted to PDF but don’t think that adding colored will clarified the alignment.
-Underlying stars notify for conserved residues and the Q rich region is obvious.